 The site is virtually the only space in the built up area of the village, which is potentially suitable and available for affordable or social housing for local people, and which was publicly acquired for this purpose.
-Any redevelopment of the site should include a significant element of such housing.
+The Parish Council would wish to see a significant element of such housing in any redevelopment.